About our Einstein Research Unit

 • Communication Science

-By drawing on these disciplines, we apply diverse theoretical frameworks and rigorous research methods, such as surveys, interviews, and media analysis, to study affective polarisation and and explore strategies to mitigate it.
+Drawing on these disciplines, we use diverse theoretical frameworks and rigorous research methods, such as surveys, interviews, and media analysis, to study affective polarisation and to explore strategies to mitigate it.

-A key aspect of our work is the active involvement of civil society actors.
+A key aspect of our work is actively incorporating the perspectives of civil society actors.
+We are particularly interested in their experiences with the consequences of affective polarization and the approaches they employ to address it.
 Using participatory research methods, we collaborate with our partners from civil society to co-develop effective intervention strategies.

 Interested in exploring further?
-Browse the questions below for a concise overview of our shared understanding of the core ideas and concepts guiding our research.
+Browse the questions below for brief descriptions of our shared understanding of the core concepts that guide our research.

 The concept of civil society has a long tradition in political thought and public debate.
-Often, civil society is associated with ideas of the common good or desirable forms of human interactions.
-In our exploration project, we take a less normative and more sectoral approach to the phenomenon.
-We consider all voluntary associations of citizens (broadly defined) between the state and the market.
-These associations may range from recreational associations, environmental and human-rights interest organizations to social movement and protest networks.
+It is often associated with ideas of the common good or desirable forms of human interaction.
+In our research, we adopt a less normative and more practical approach.
+We define civil society as the broad spectrum of voluntary associations that exist between the state and the market.
+These groups range from recreational clubs (e.g., local sports clubs) and community groups focused on environmental or human rights issues to social movements and protest networks.

 About the Einstein Foundation